gturri/dokuJClient/README.md

+This repo is not maintained anymore.
+(You can get in touch with me if you would like to take ownership of it).

+Since the 2022 release of Dokuwiki (perhaps even the 2020 release, I don't remember exactly) the handling of xml-rpc by dokuwiki seems a bit flaky.
+Subsequently testing dokujclient became pretty tedious (and it's also not clear how many people are still using this xml-rpc interface).
+That's why I'm reallocating my time to other projects.

+---
 Dokujclient is both a command line tool to interact with instances of Dokwiki, and a Java library for [Dokuwiki xmlrpc interface](https://www.dokuwiki.org/devel:xmlrpc) which is also compatible with Android.